yaconsult/AcerBattery/README.md

 # Acer WMI Battery Ansible Role

-This Ansible role installs and configures the Acer WMI Battery kernel module for Acer laptops.
+This Ansible role installs and configures the [Acer WMI Battery kernel module](https://github.com/frederik-h/acer-wmi-battery) for Acer laptops.
 The module enables battery threshold control on supported Acer laptops.

+## About the Module

+This role installs and configures the [acer-wmi-battery](https://github.com/frederik-h/acer-wmi-battery) kernel module, created by [Frederik Himpe](https://github.com/frederik-h).
+The module provides battery health control features for Acer laptops:

+- **Health Mode**: Limits battery charging to 80% to preserve long-term battery capacity
+- **Calibration Mode**: Enables battery capacity calibration for accurate capacity estimates

+This Ansible role focuses solely on automating the installation and configuration of the upstream module.
+For module-specific issues or feature requests, please refer to the [upstream repository](https://github.com/frederik-h/acer-wmi-battery).

 ## Features